trillium-rs/trillium/docs/guide/handlers/sse.md

 ## Comments

 An event can also carry a comment, which clients ignore.
-A comment-only message — no `data:` field, so nothing is dispatched to the page — is the conventional SSE keep-alive: proxies and load balancers will often close a connection that has been idle for some time, and a periodic comment keeps traffic flowing without the client seeing anything.
+A comment-only message — no `data:` field, so nothing is dispatched to the page — is the conventional SSE heartbeat: proxies and load balancers will often close a connection that has been idle for some time, and a periodic comment keeps traffic flowing without the client seeing anything.